Frequently Asked Questions

 WMHS Budget Statement

-Currently, the project total project costs are $273 million.
+Currently, the project;s total project costs are $273 million.
 The MSBA’s maximum grant to the town will be approx. $65 Million which leads to a maximum town share of approx. $208 Million.
-There are ways that the town share can be reduced further.
-For example, The Project Team publicly stated at the December 15th Public Forum that the project would under take VE (Value Engineering: a method of removing/reducing scope to reduce the overall project budget) in the next Design Phase: Design Development

 Link to MSBA: https://www.massschoolbuildings.org/

-It is anticipated that funding will be by Debt Exclusion which would require a referendum election, after the Town Meeting vote, where the registered voters would be asked to exempt the amount of the Town’s borrowing from the limits of Proposition 2 and ½.
+It is anticipated that funding will be by a Debt Exclusion which would require a referendum election.
+At a Town Meeting vote, the registered voters would be asked to exempt the amount of the Town’s borrowing from the limits of Proposition 2 and ½.

 Description of the Local Process for Authorization and Funding